Josh Lambo has one of the strongest right legs in the National Football League.

-In August, the Chargers cut ties with veteran Nick Novak, the second-most accurate kicker in franchise history, and they handed the job to Lambo, a 24-year-old undrafted rookie from Texas A&M. Lambo’s leg strength wowed the Chargers brass, as did a 53-yard field goal in the preseason and later a 47-yarder as time expired to give the Chargers a 22-19 preseason win.
+In August 2015, just months after signing Lambo as an undrafted free agent out of Texas A&M, the Chargers cut ties with veteran Nick Novak, who had been the second-most accurate kicker in franchise history, handing the job to Lambo.
+His leg strength wowed the Chargers, as did a 53-yard field goal in the preseason and later a 47-yarder as time expired to give the Chargers a 22-19 preseason win.

-From there, Lambo simply went on to become the top rookie kicker in the NFL and an All-Rookie selection in 2015.
-He scored a rookie-leading 106 points, making 26 of 32 field goals (81.3 pct.) and 28 of 32 PATs (87.5).
+From there, Lambo simply went on to become the top rookie kicker in the NFL in 2015 and an All-Rookie selection.
+He scored a rookie-leading 106 points, making 26 of 32 field goals (81.3 pct.) and 28 of 32 PATs (87.5 pct.).
 He made 19 of his last 23 field goal attempts to close out the season and went 15 of 22 on the season from beyond 40 yards, with a long of 54.
 Lambo’s only misses last season were from 42, 47, 48 (three times) and 60 yards.
 He made seven of his eight field goal attempts in the fourth quarter, including a 54-yarder for a 20-17 lead over Pittsburgh with 2:56 left on Oct.
 12, a game-tying 49 yarder to tie the game at 26-26 with 2:27 remaining on Nov.
 1 in Baltimore, and a game-tying 47-yarder with 1:00 left in the fourth quarter Dec.
 24 at Oakland.

 Lambo’s 106 points tied for second in franchise history by a rookie and he recorded a team-record 41 touchbacks on 73 kickoffs, second in the NFL in 2015 among rookies.